y-ncao/Python-Study/knowledge.md

 * __Non-blocking__ network I/O
 * Only provides what a basic web server needs.
 Like url dispatch

+###Reason for Tornado
+Tornado is flexible and light weight.
+Since we are putting all the MVC part to our front-end, we don't need that powerful framework like Django.

 #####Flask & Bottle (Nimble) (Not non-blocking so not good for scale)
 * Flask + Jinja + SQLAlchemy
   Framework + Template + ORM